Shake Milton saves Sixers as Philly evens series with Hawks

 Hawks: F De’Andre Hunter sat out with a sore right knee.

-76ers: Julius Erving ran the ceremonial bell. … Simmons arrived to the arena wearing an Iverson T-shirt. … Embiid is the seventh Sixer with at least 10 career 30-plus point playoff games.
+76ers: Julius Erving ran the ceremonial bell. … Embiid is the seventh Sixer with at least 10 career 30-plus point playoff games.

 PERFECT GAME